gradle/gradle/design-docs/testing-improvements.md

       }
     }

-Note: Respecting the `enabled` flag of the report could be implemented at this time, or an exception could be thrown if someone tries to disable the XML report.
+Note: This also implies the ability to disable the XML test report using the standard `reporting.«report».enabled = false` idiom.

 Note: Moving the HTML report underneath the reporting infrastructure is not part of this story